 Most people dread the artificial air in networking events.
 Probably because some are acting differently as they’re trying to sell something.
-But face it, you have no choice but to get your hands dirty in order to find a prospective employer.
+But face it, you have no choice but to get your hands dirty to find a prospective employer.
 Personal interaction is a lot more effective than mailing your resume to HR.
-Now, if you want to know how to act in situations like business events, you might like to heed these tips on the art of job networking from Best 10 Resume Writers:
+Now, if you want to know how to act in situations like business events, you might want to heed these tips on the art of job networking from Best 10 Resume Writers:

 The Art of Job Networking: Four Best Ways on How to Succeed in Job Networking